Catastrophe (2015 TV series): Broadcast

 The series was first broadcast in the UK on Channel 4 from January 2015.
-In the United States, the series is shown exclusively on Amazon Prime Instant Video, with the first series added in June 2015.
-It will be made available to subscribers in the United Kingdom later in the year.
+In the United States, the series was first shown exclusively on Amazon Prime Instant Video, with the first series added in June 2015.
 Amazon Studios vice president Roy Price said: "Rob and Sharon have created an engaging, contemporary, funny and moving story.
 We are excited to bring Catastrophe exclusively to our Amazon Prime customers, and can't wait to hear what they think of the series."
 The show has also been sold to numerous other countries.
 In Australia it is shown on Australian Broadcasting Corporation, in Canada it ran on Shomi until the video on demand service ceased operation, and in New Zealand on SoHo.